MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/nf-cfapi-cfreferenceprotectedhandle.md

 ---
 UID: NF:cfapi.CfReferenceProtectedHandle
 title: CfReferenceProtectedHandle function (cfapi.h)
-description: Allows the caller to reference a protected handle to a Win32 handle which can be used with non-CfApi Win32 APIs.
+description: Allows the caller to reference a protected handle to a Win32 handle which can be used with non-CfApi Win32 APIs.helpviewer_keywords: ["CfReferenceProtectedHandle","CfReferenceProtectedHandle function","cfapi/CfReferenceProtectedHandle","cloudApi.cfreferenceprotectedhandle"]
 old-location: cloudapi\cfreferenceprotectedhandle.htm
 tech.root: cfApi
 ms.assetid: C6281FD6-3A37-4D90-9B19-03DD23949C39